Apps & rounds¶

 participant.vars is not included in the Excel/CSV data export,

 or in the “Data” tab in the session admin.
-If you want that, you can create a
+If you want that, you should either

 (The same concept applies for